David Lloyd George: Early life

-David George was born on 17 January 1863 in Chorlton-on-Medlock, Manchester, to Welsh parents William George and Elizabeth Lloyd George.
+David Lloyd George was born on 17 January 1863 in Chorlton-on-Medlock, Manchester, to Welsh parents William George and Elizabeth Lloyd George.
 William died in June 1864 of pneumonia, aged 44.
 David was just over one year old.
 Elizabeth George moved with her children to her native Llanystumdwy in Caernarfonshire, where she lived in a cottage known as Highgate with her brother Richard, a shoemaker, lay minister and a strong Liberal.
-Richard Lloyd was a towering influence on his nephew and David adopted his uncle's surname to become "Lloyd George".
+Richard Lloyd was a towering influence on his nephew.
 Lloyd George was educated at the local Anglican school, Llanystumdwy National School, and later under tutors.

 He was raised with Welsh as his first language; Roy Jenkins, another Welsh politician, notes that, "Lloyd George was Welsh, that his whole culture, his whole outlook, his language was Welsh."

 Though raised a devout evangelical Protestant, Lloyd George privately lost his religious faith as a young man.
 Biographer Don Cregier says he became "a Deist and perhaps an agnostic, though he remained a chapel-goer and connoisseur of good preaching all his life."
 He was nevertheless, according to Frank Owen, "one of the foremost fighting leaders of a fanatical Welsh Nonconformity" for a quarter of a century.